dominikcebula/algorithms/src/main/java/com/dominikcebula/algorithms/dynamic/programming/longest/increasing/subsequence/README.md

 ## Description

-Given an array of elements, calculate length of Longest Increasing Subsequence.
+Given an array of elements, calculate the length of the Longest Increasing Subsequence (LIS).

-Longest Increasing Subsequence is a sequence of elements in which each next element is larger than the previous element.
+The Longest Increasing Subsequence is a sequence of elements in which each subsequent element is larger than the previous one.

-Sequence does not need to be continuous, you can skip elements, for example given elements `[1,-1,2,3]` the Longest Increasing Subsequence will be a sequence `[1, 2, 3]` that contains `3` elements created by skipping element `-1`.
+The sequence does not need to be continuous, and you can skip elements.
+For example, given the elements [1, -1, 2, 3], the Longest Increasing Subsequence would be [1, 2, 3], which contains three elements by skipping -1.

-Sequence can start and end at any element, for example, given elements `[5,-2,6,1,2,3,-5]`, then Longest Increasing Subsequence will be `[-2, 1, 2, 3]`, that is created by starting with non-first element, skipping third element and finishing with non-last element.
+The sequence can start and end at any element.
+For instance, given the elements [5, -2, 6, 1, 2, 3, -5], the Longest
+Increasing Subsequence would be [-2, 1, 2, 3].
+This sequence is created by starting at a non-first element, skipping the third element, and finishing at a non-last element.

 ## Input